Awful/Awful.app/README.md

 * [CocoaPods][] manages Objective-C library dependencies.
 If you're updating, adding, or removing a dependency, please [install CocoaPods][CocoaPods].
     * **Even if you add a dependency directly to the Xcode project**, please update `Source/Settings/Acknowledgements.mustache` with the name and license of the dependency.
 We do not use the CocoaPods-generated acknowledgements.
-* [Carthage][] checks out a single dependency, [HTMLReader][], for us because CocoaPods can't handle a situation nicely for us (at least, I haven't figured out how).
-If you're updating HTMLReader, please edit the `Cartfile` and use Carthage to check it out.
+* [Carthage][] checks out a few dependencies for us because CocoaPods can't handle the situation nicely (at least, I haven't figured out how).
+If you'd like to add or update a dependency and you can't find it in the Podfile, check the Cartfile.
 * [LESS][] helps us write CSS.
 If you're modifying the themes for displaying posts (these are files like `posts-view*.less`), please [install LESS][LESS]:
     1. [Install homebrew](http://mxcl.github.com/homebrew/).
     2. Open Terminal and install node: `brew install node` (prepend `sudo` to avoid permissions errors).